 Our CEO pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules.
-Consistent with Instruction 2 to Item 402(u) of Regulation S-K, we are required to identify our median employee for purposes of providing pay ratio disclosure once every three years.
-Since it has been three years since our last identification of our median employee, we have identified a new median employee for 2022.
-We explain below our methodology and process for identifying our median employee and calculating our CEO to median employee pay ratio.
+We explain below our methodology and process for identifying our median employee and calculating our CEO to median employee pay ratio:

 Determined Employee Population.